 “Month” means a calendar month or thirty days made up of periods of less than one month;

-“Near-Coastal Voyages” means voyages in the vicinity of a party as defined by the party concerned.
+“Near-Coastal Voyages” means voyages in the vicinity of a party as defined by the party concerned.(We should define our own, isn’t it?)

 The Near-Coastal Voyages-India (NCV) the coastal tradeon voyages from any port or place in Bangladesh, India, Maldives, Myanmar and Sri Lanka and any other country in the vicinity with whom an undertaking is signed by India to any other port or place in these countries;

-“Officer” means a member of the crew, other than the Master, designated as such; “Overseas Citizen of India” or “OCI” means a person who holds a card issued under the Overseas Citizenship of India Scheme, notified under the Citizenship Act, 1955 (as amended by the Citizenship (Amendment) Act, 2003), and who is registered as an Overseas Citizen of India by the Government of India.
+“Officer” means a member of the crew, other than the Master, designated as such;

+Overseas Citizen of India (OCI) means: “Overseas Citizen of India” or “OCI” means a person who holds a card issued under the Overseas Citizenship of India Scheme, notified under the Citizenship Act, 1955 (as amended by the Citizenship (Amendment) Act, 2003), and who is registered as an Overseas Citizen of India by the Government of India.

 For the purposes of these rules, an Overseas Citizen of India shall, unless otherwise expressly provided, be deemed to be equivalent to an Indian citizen in matters of eligibility for certification, service on Indian-flagged ships, and other rights and obligations under these rules.